-Do you have pets at home and are yet to take them to the vet for their vaccinations?
+Do you have new pets at home and have not yet taken them to the vet for their vaccinations?
 If you have not taken this step, please do so as soon as you can.
 All pet owners should understand the importance of pet vaccinations.
 They play an important role in keeping pets healthy and happy.
 They also help to prevent the spread of rabies and other serious diseases to your family.
 Within the last century, pet vaccinations prevented the deaths of millions of pets.

 Pet vaccinations protect pets against diseases.
 They also help pet owners avoid costly treatments for many preventable diseases.
 This is why some state, local, or community laws require pet owners to have their pets vaccinated against certain illnesses.
 Like humans, pets need vaccinations.

 Vaccines prepare the immune system to combat future infections.
 They stimulate the production of antibodies by the immune system.
 These antibodies identify and destroy organisms that cause diseases.

 Contrary to what some people believe, vaccines are safe.
 Some formerly common pet illnesses are now rare.
 However, pet vaccinations are still very important.
 According to veterinarians and other experts, disease-causing agents are still present in the environment.
 Even those that are now uncommon.

 Vaccinations are quite effective when it comes to decreasing the severity or preventing future illnesses.
 For them to be effective, however, it is important to follow your vet’s vaccination schedule.
 This will help reduce any possibility of a gap in disease protection.
 Interruptions in protection do happen.
 However, most pets vaccinated successfully never show symptoms of the disease.
 Pet vaccinations, therefore, are an essential part of your pet’s preventative healthcare.